Enhanced design consistency & navigation for Royal Mail’s digital experience.

 Outcome

-• A simplified navigational structure grouped by user incentives.
+• A simplified navigation structure aligned with user goals

 Key learnings